 With the opioid epidemic claiming tens of thousands of lives every year, it remains a national health crisis.
 It’s also created a need for more information about the origins and nature of opioids.
 The original drug that prompted the creation of all other natural and synthetic opioids is opium.
-The natural question is, “What is opium exactly?”
+There is a lot of mystery that surrounds this drug in the western world as it is not particularly common.
+The natural question arises then, “What is opium exactly?”

 Specifically What Is Opium Exactly?